 Music: LeahAnn "Lafemmebear" Mitchell, Ailís Ní Ríain

 Costume & Makeup Design: Laurel Lawson, with jumpsuit fabrication by Timberlake Studios, Inc.

-Access Artists:(Audio Description) Shannon Finnegan, Cheryl Green, Leah Lakshmi Piepzna-Samarasinha, Nathan Geering and Mo Pickering-Symes, using The Rationale Method; (Sound Design) Dylan Keefe, Andy Slater
+Audio Description: Finnegan Shannon, Cheryl Green, Leah Lakshmi Piepzna-Samarasinha, Nathan Geering and Mo Pickering-Symes and Shankojam, using The Rationale Method; AD Sound Design by Dylan Keefe, Andy Slater

 Audimance Design & Wired Audimance spatial environment:Laurel Lawson, CyCore Systems

 Audimance Engineer: Sean McCord, CyCore Systems

 Flight Director: Catherine Nelson